So on with the final part of this story...

 When this call came in, my youngest (our ninth) was only five months old and my next (our 8th) was not even two yet.
 We quickly retained a lawyer who would help navigate us through a private adoption.
 The only hang up was whether the potential father would relinquish his rights and let his daughter be adopted out.
 As it turned out, this would be the least of our concerns.

 As the due date drew near, I felt a keen interest and desire to learn more about the issue birth moms have in relinquishing their children.
 The mother of this new baby would be doing something I could never imagine doing.
 I needed to know how to minister to her and realize the pain she would have to endure....and after all, the mother, my cousin, was a part of our family as well.
 In my quest to find literature that pertained to birth mothers' issues, I was surprised to find how sparse the pickings were.
 There were tons of books about issues with adoptive children and being an adoptive parent but hardly anything regarding birth mothers.
+All in all, I was able to find about four to five books dealing with this issue.
+As I would eventually conclude, birth mothers historically have been the ugly step daughter of the adoptive process and, as a result, have had to grieve silently and painfully with shame as their muzzle.

 I couldn't wait to devour these books.
 I was sure they would give me all the answers I would need.
 Now, I could feel good about the adoption and I could make myself feel even better about the fact that I "cared" about the mom and her outcome.
 This couldn't have been further from the truth.
 What these books did do was open a slew of ethical questions in my mind regarding the whole practice of adoption.
 What seemed to be the main theme running through the books was that, for the most part, the birth mothers really never heal from the adoptive process.
 I read case after case after case where mothers told their stories anywhere from 1 to 40 years ago detailing their experience of releasing their child.
 Heartbreaking.
 Regret screamed out of the pages I turned.
 And yet, this is a topic that no one really talks about.....authors don't write about.
 This is because no one wants to read it, no one wants to admit it.....that adoption is not always the best answer.
 There are thousands upon thousands of children that have been adopted out when it would have been better had the child stayed with their family.